webmaster-exit-1/customizing-the-shell-prompt/README.md

 export DANGER="${BRed}${On_White}${BLINK}" # Blinking Bold Red On White Background
 ```

-Now add this funtion to your `.bashrc`
+Now add this function to your `.bashrc`

 ```bash
 [ "$TERM" = "xterm-256color" ] &&